Saturday, June 28, 2025

 of being—cored by minor intervals

-or subtext rich with King Oliver's ore
+or subtext rich in King Oliver's ore

-once bourn from the motherlode
+now bourn from the motherlode

-as if indigo undersongs
+as a stream of indigo undersongs

-or seismic solos
+or seismic solos graphed

 on a tectonic trumpet

-dissolving into Richter’s scale
+rising up Richter’s scale

 til You're Under Arrest